-In helping students develop their working mathematical language, it is also important for the teacher to recognize that for many students, including First Nations and Métis, that just because a student doesn't recognize a specific term or procedure, the student may in fact have a deep understanding of the overall mathematical topic.
-Many perceived learning difficulties in mathematics are the result of students' cultural and personal ways of knowing not being connected to the mathematical language.
+In helping students develop their working mathematical language, it is also important for the teacher to recognize that for many students, including First Nations and Métis, they may not recognize a specific term or procedure, but the student may in fact have a deep understanding of the mathematical topic.
+Many perceived learning difficulties in mathematics are the result of students' cultural and personal ways of knowing not being connected to formal mathematical language.